xiaohai0520/Movie_APP/README.md

 # Usage
 1. Clone this repository.
+    You can also download this repository directly.
     ```
     git clone git@github.com:xiaohai0520/Movie_APP.git
     ```
-    You can also download this repository directly.
-    There are three folders at total.
-Frond end, back end and create database.

 2. Install Neo4j:
     Install the Neo4j database tutorial can be found *[here](https://neo4j.com/)*.
     After installing the Neo4j database, start the database server: